The Bulgarian Legal System and Legal Research

 4.3.
 The Financial Supervision Commission

-The Commission is a specialized government body for regulation and supervision of the financial services sector other than the banking sector (securities firms, issuers, insurance companies, pensions, insurance companies and others).
-The Commission consists of five members, all elected by the National Assembly, including a Chairman and three Deputy Chairmen.
+The Commission is a specialized government body for regulation and supervision of the financial services sector other than the banking sector (securities firms, issuers, insurance companies, pensions, insurance companies, and others).
+The Commission consists of five members, all elected by the National Assembly, including a chairman and three Deputy Chairmen.
 The Commission is independent from the executive branch of government and accountable for its activities to the National Assembly.

 4.4.
 The Commission for Protection of Competition (CPC)